Cyber security training

 Web Fundamentals and Web Application Penetration Testing

-This detailed module focuses on web application technologies, providing an extensive exploration of both offensive and defensive cybersecurity tactics within web environments.
-It begins with a comprehensive overview of strategies for attacking and defending web applications, equipping students with the capabilities to identify vulnerabilities and implement safeguarding measures.
+This module covers web application technologies, focusing on both offensive and defensive cybersecurity tactics.
+It provides an overview of strategies for attacking and defending web applications, enabling students to identify vulnerabilities and implement protective measures.
 The course emphasizes web reconnaissance techniques, instructing students on how to gather crucial preliminary data for effective penetration testing.

 The cybersecurity course syllabus offers a thorough examination of web application vulnerability assessment, showcasing the use of tools like Nikto, OWASP-ZAP, gobuster, and wpscan to discover exploitable flaws.
 Students will delve into CMS enumeration and exploitation, learning about common vulnerabilities in content management systems.
-The course also covers the OWASP Top 10 Web Risks, presenting a methodical approach to pinpointing the most critical web application security threats.
-Essential elements of web security, such as authentication, authorization, session management, and file security, are discussed, providing insights into implementing robust security measures.
-Students are introduced to deploying Web Application Firewalls (WAFs) to shield against common attacks and tools like BurpSuite, Sqlmap, and wafw00f for practical application in testing and securing web applications.
+The course covers the OWASP Top 10 Web Risks, focusing on critical web application threats.
+Students learn about authentication, authorization, session management, and file security, and explore deploying Web Application Firewalls (WAFs).
+Practical tools like BurpSuite, Sqlmap, and wafw00f are introduced for testing and securing web apps.

 The module wraps up with a third practical assignment and a second Capture the Flag (CTF) event, challenging students to apply their acquired skills in a competitive and dynamic environment.
 This combination of theoretical knowledge and practical application ensures that students are well-prepared to tackle security challenges in web applications.